Skills Development of Craftspeople

 Everyone in the industry knows how important it is to have a good maintenance department.
-To cater to this need, many consultants offer testing services to identify workers with superior knowledge of their crafts.
+To cater to this need, many consultants offer skills testing services to identify workers with superior knowledge of their crafts.
 Benchmark Testware is one such company.
 This discussion is based on our experience with projects of this kind.

 Not long ago, we were contacted by a medium-sized auto parts manufacturer; we’ll call them “XYZ Mfg.”
-Out of a total workforce of 500, they had about 40 skilled technicians in various categories including: robotics technicians, tool and die shop, cold forging, paint line, etc. They wanted a test they could use to justify promoting their top technicians to Level 2, involving higher salary and greater responsibility.
+Out of a total workforce of 500, they had about 40 skilled technicians in various categories including: robotics technicians, tool and die shop, cold forging, paint line, etc. They wanted skills testing they could use to justify promoting their top technicians to Level 2, involving higher salary and greater responsibility.
 Why create a new level?
 Because the company noticed that they were losing some of their best people to competitors; by establishing a senior level with a higher rate of pay, they simply hoped to improve their retention rate.

-This example, by the way, is a very typical case of a company carrying out internal testing; “internal” as opposed to “external” testing of outside job applicants.
-To be sure, there are other reasons for internal testing: one client wanted to establish a “Senior Maintenance Tech” level in order to be able to favor his most capable people with coveted overtime assignments.
+This example, by the way, is a very typical case of a company carrying out internal skills testing; “internal” as opposed to “external” testing of outside job applicants.
+To be sure, there are other reasons for internal skills testing: one client wanted to establish a “Senior Maintenance Tech” level in order to be able to favor his most capable people with coveted overtime assignments.
 (His union contract obliged him to allocate overtime jobs on the basis of “share and share alike”.)
 There are even occasional examples of companies that simply choose to do a survey of their in-house knowledge base for strategic purposes, in order to better allocate their training resources.
 Some companies want to know what skills they lack before they go out and hire new people.
 But in fact, such cases of pure “knowledge inventory” surveys are rather few and far between.
 The great majority of internal testing programs are tied to some form of “pay-for-knowledge” program.

-But there is a big downside to this kind of testing.
+But there is a big downside to this kind of skills testing.
 No test can do a perfect job of identifying the best workers.
 In fact, it might be argued that MOST tests do a rather POOR job of identifying the best workers!
-(Typically, a correlation of 20% to 30% with actual job perfomance.
+(Typically, a correlation of 20% to 30% with actual job performance.
 More later on what this actually means.)
 It is almost inevitable that when the scores are tabulated, there will be a situation where Chuck has outscored Bob even though everyone knows Bob is a better worker.
 Not only does this defeat the purpose of the whole exercise, but it can lead to considerable jealousy and resentment.
 And there is nothing to be done at that point except to grind your teeth and live with the results!

-Actually, you can do something about it…you can give in to the clamoring and let Bob re-write the test.
+Actually, you can do something about it…you can give in to the clamoring and let Bob rewrite the test.
 (This is what our clients at XYZ Mfg. actually did.)
 But this is a bad idea…because when you give Bob a second chance, then Dick and Harry will want one too.
 And before you know it, EVERYONE will have passed the test, and you’ll have a shop full of “Senior Technicians”, each one of them earning $2.00/hr more than he was making previously.

 - The test will almost certainly provide a less accurate ranking of the workers than the supervisors could have provided by making personal assessments.